Notes From a Pop Up: Tips, Tactics, and Techniques

 Notes:

 We decided to serve the minimalist version as a milk punch.
 Preloading the “production” of the cocktail made it infinitely faster and easier to serve in high volume.
-We served it without a rim or garnish, reinforcing the “stripped down” vibe without sacrificing all of the rich flavors of Reposado Tequila and Grand Marnier.
+We served it without rim or garnish, reinforcing the “stripped down” vibe without sacrificing any of the rich flavors of Reposado Tequila and Grand Marnier.

 Spicy Smoky Salty Mango Margarita